 Well, here we are in 2016!
 But before we get too far into the new year, check out some of the most inspiring PETA India victories and progress that supporters like you helped PETA India achieve in 2015:

-- Following complaints filed against Grand Circus, New Rambo Circus, World Champion Circus, Great Kamal Circus, and Great Indian Circus by Animal Welfare Board of India–authorised inspectors from PETA India or Animal Rahat – a PETA-supported animal-protection organisation focused on veterinary intervention – the circuses relinquished the animals they used and became 100 per cent animal-free.
+- Following complaints filed against Grand Circus, New Rambo Circus, World Champion Circus, Great Kamal Circus, and Great Indian Circus by Animal Welfare Board of India–authorised inspectors from PETA India or Animal Rahat – an animal-protection organisation focused on veterinary intervention – the circuses relinquished the animals they used and became 100 per cent animal-free.

 - The highest animal husbandry authority in India – the Commissioner of the Department of Animal Husbandry, Dairying and Fisheries (DADF) – issued a circular to animal husbandry directors in all states and union territories stating that cattle must be given anaesthetics prior to castration and that when euthanasia is required, such as to alleviate suffering from terminal illness, it must be done in a painless manner by a veterinarian.